cilium/cilium/Documentation/community/community.rst

 4. Find two Cilium committers to comment in the issue that they approve the creation of the Slack channel
-5. Not all Slack channels need to be listed on this page, but you can submit a PR if you would like to include it here.
+5. Not all Slack channels need to be listed on this page, but you can submit a PR if you would like to include it here

 Special Interest Groups
 =======================